-Attendance rates in 2023 continued to be a challenge in 2023.
-La Trobe Campus secondary declined - but not significantly - from 74.4% attendance rate in 2022 to 71.4% in 2022.

-However, the investment in an attendance officer, has started to see some benefit with La Trobe Campus primary improving from 83.2% attendance rate in 2022 to 83.3% in 2023, and Olympic Village Primary improving from 74.3% in 2022 to 77.7% in 2023.
-At the Pavilion School, East Preston campus students attendance rate improved from 41.5% in 2022 to 52.73% in 2023.
-Epping students also improved with the rate moving from 56.2% in 2022 to 58.7% in 2023.

-We have continued to see an increase in the number of students with 30+ days of absence through the year.
-Rising from 36% in 2022 for primary years to 37% in 2023, and an increase of 6pp from 42% in 2020 to 48% in 2021, 2022 and 2023 in secondary year levels.

-We continue to improve our level of attendance monitoring right across the school, and when we view the attendance improvements of some of our most disadvantaged and at risk students at the Pavilion School we observe massive growth in attendance coming off typically ZERO rates of attendance at previous mainstream settings.
+Attendance rates in 2024 continued to be a challenge but showed the best performance in 3 years.
+La Trobe Campus secondary increased students in the top quartile as well as lowerling those in the lowest.
+This pattern was reflected at other campuses.
+The investment in an attendance officer, has started to see some benefit with La Trobe Campus primary contiuing to improve from 83.2% attendance rate in 2023 to 83.3% in 2024, and Olympic Village Primary improving from 74.3% in 2023 to 77.7% in 2024.
+At the Pavilion School, East Preston campus students attendance rate improved to 52.73% in 2024.
+Epping students also improved with the rate moving from to 58.7% in 2024.
+We reduced the number of students with 30+ days of absence through the year.
+This lowered to 13% overall across all campuses.
+We continue to improve our level of attendance monitoring right across the school, and when we view the attendance improvements of some of our most disadvantaged and at risk students at the Pavilion School we observe massive growth in attendance coming off typically Zero rates of attendance at previous mainstream settings.